bsavanth/Search_Engine_FrontEnd/README.md

 html/css for front end design.

-Used PHP to post search terms fromt html page to back end java code.
+Used PHP to post search terms from the html page to back end java code.
 Rtf-Idf

 Hosted it on web server,